Grandfather! Tell Me A Story!

 LUCID DREAMING-The Chronicles Part I

-This German, one-man project presented a two album concept based on a pair of books written by Lloyd Alexander called The Chronicles of Prydain.
+This German, one-man project presented a there album concept based on a pair of books written by Lloyd Alexander called The Chronicles of Prydain.
 The story is based on Welsh mythology.
 The epic tale describes the adventures of young Taran and his companions battling the Horned King while on a quest for a mystical pig.
 North Americans may know the story better from the Walt Disney’s 1985, animated film, The Black Cauldron.

 Messenger-Starwolf-Pt I: The Messengers